The White Parade

 The White Parade is a 1934 film directed by Irving Cummings and starring Loretta Young and John Boles.
-It was written by Rian James, Jesse Lasky Jr., Sonya Levien and Ernest Pascal, from the novel by Rian James.
+The screenplay was written by Rian James, Jesse Lasky Jr., Sonya Levien, and Ernest Pascal, based on the novel by Rian James.

-Dedicated to "the memory of Florence Nightingale", the plot concerns the travails and romances of young women as they study to become nurses.
-The film was nominated for the Academy Award for Best Picture.
+Dedicated to "the memory of Florence Nightingale," the film follows the challenges and romances of young women training to become nurses.
+It received a nomination for the Academy Award for Best Picture..

-The only surviving print is located at the UCLA film archive.
-The print is in rough shape; several frames are out of alignment, at times, while the whole picture looks bleached out and very fuzzy.
-As well, near the end of the film, a sign pops up indicating "reel 7".
+The only known surviving print is held at the UCLA Film Archive.
+The print is in poor condition, with several frames misaligned and the overall image appearing faded and blurry.
+Additionally, near the film's conclusion, a "reel 7" title card briefly appears.